 So I spent the next fifteen minutes explaining how the double-wing offense is set up.

 “It’s mostly a running offense,” I said, then I described what each of the players in the backfield is responsible to do, and why it’s difficult for the other team to defense our formations.
-I also talked about the wing backs and how we played our positions.
+I also talked about the wing backs and how we play our positions.
 I explained what our coaches said about why they selected the double wing.
 “By not relying on passing, the chance of losing possession of the ball to the other team is greatly reduced.
 It’s a great formation for a high school freshman football team.”

 “Okay, I think I’ve learned enough to know what’s going on when I’m watching your games.
 When is your first game?”
 Brian asked.